ec0629/react-recipes/README.md

 ## Recipe 5: returning multiline JSX as a single expression
 - like JavaScript we can extend expressions over multiple lines using parentheses

+---

+## Recipe 6: understanding the basic components of React Router
+- includes discussion regarding 3 common props passed to all components rendered using the React Router framework